rmistry75/BlackLineAPIJam/Basic/Lab 2 API Security - Securing APIs with API Keys/README.md

 * Menu: **Develop > API Proxies**

-* Open your API proxy and click the **Develop** tab (in the upper right area of the page) to see the flow editor (you may have to move the panes to see the full request and response flow lines)
+* Open your API proxy and click the **Develop** tab (in the upper right area of the page) to see the flow editor (you may have to move the panes to see the full request and response flow lines).
+Make sure the the "PreFlow" Proxy Endpoint is selected in the left side pane.

 * Click **+Step** on the request flow.